bitshares/bitshares.github.io-old/_technologies/zh/high-performance-and-scalability.md

 whether or not a transaction is valid until after all prior transactions that impact a particular account have been processed.

-In theory transactions for two unrelated accounts could be processed at the same time provided they do not share any common dependency.
+In theory, transactions for two unrelated accounts could be processed at the same time provided they do not share any common dependency.
 In practice, the cost of identifying which transactions are truly independent of each other on a ledger empowered by smart contracts with arbitrary conditions is intractable.
 The only way to be sure that two transactions are truly independent is by maintaining completely separate ledgers and then periodically transferring